dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ### Max Munch Exception

-Parsing follows the “max munch rule” (with one excpetion that’s not relevant for this DIP):
+Parsing for the most part follows max munch.
+Max munch is the following general rule:
-If the imaginary parsing cursor can meaningfully parse the next tokens as part of what it tries to parse, it will, and only if it can’t will it try to close the current entity and go to the previous level.
+> If the imaginary parsing cursor can meaningfully parse the next tokens as part of what it tries to parse, it will,
+> and only if it can’t will it, depending on context, either try to close the current entity and go to the previous level or issue a parse failure.

-For backwards compatibility, this DIP proposes to add an exception to max munch:
+For backwards compatibility, this DIP proposes to add another exception to max munch:
 Whenever a type constructor (`TypeCtor` in the grammar) is followed by an opening parenthesis, this is considered effectively one token and refers to the `BasicType` rule.

-Otherwise, the follwing would change meaning:
+The excpetion is required so that e.g. the follwing declaration keeps the meaning it currently has:
 ```d
 void f(const(int)[]);
 ```
-In current-day D, the `const` in the parser parameter list would be tried to be parsed as a storage class, but that fails because the opening parenthesis cannot be another storage class or a basic type.
+In current-day D, the `const` in the parser parameter list would be tried to be parsed as a storage class, but that fails because the opening parenthesis can neither belong to another storage class or a basic type.
 Therefore, the parser backtracks and attempts to parse `const` as part of a basic type, which succeeds.
 With the grammar change, the failure on the parenthesis doesn’t happen anymore because `(int)` parses as a basic type.
 That would render the parameter type equivalent to `const(int[])`.

-That would break a lot of code.

 Intuitively, however, unless misleading spaces are inserted between the type constructor and the operning parenthesis, this exception follows mathematical conventions:
-Normally, mathematicians write “sin 2*k*π” with the clear understanding that what the sine function applies to is the whole 2*k*π.
+Normally, mathematicians write “sin&nbsp;2*k*π” with the clear understanding that what the sine function applies to is the whole 2*k*π.
 However, were it written sin(2)*k*π, it is rather clear that the sine function applies only to 2.
 (Notably, WolframAlpha agrees with this notion: [sin 2π](https://www.wolframalpha.com/input/?i=sin+2%CF%80) vs. [sin(2)π](https://www.wolframalpha.com/input/?i=sin%282%29%CF%80))